Konamiman/Nextor/docs/Nextor 2.1 Driver Development Guide.md

-        bit 0: 1 if the medium is removable bit 1: 1 if the medium is read only bit 2: 1 if the logical unit is a floppy disk drive bits 3-7: Unused, must be zero
+        bit 0: 1 if the medium is removable bit 1: 1 if the medium is read only bit 2: 1 if the logical unit is a floppy disk drive bit 3: 1 if the logical unit should not be used for automapping bits 4-7: Unused, must be zero
 +8 (2): Number of cylinders
 +10 (1): Number of heads
 +11 (1): Number of sectors per track